 - Senior Symposium Lectures: The series provides a capstone experience in which seniors confront the great moral issues of history as found in “great books” and as illuminated by guest lecturers.

-- LCSR Lecture Series: Interdisciplinary focus.
-Arts and sciences lecture series sponsored by the Lynchburg College Seminar Readings.
+- ULSR Lecture Series: Interdisciplinary focus.
+Arts and sciences lecture series sponsored by the University of Lynchburg Seminar Readings.

 - Harold Garretson Lectureship: Sponsors guest lecturers who explore specific aspects of chemistry.